Classy Boxes for fashion accessories: Cocopat

 The case of Cocopat helps to wrap one’s head around the importance of the unboxing experience.

-The bags could be sent in a very simple postal box, but the company went the extra mile.
+The bags could be sent in very simple postal boxes, but the company went the extra mile.
 The result is a carefully crafted experience, which builds anticipation prior to opening the box and seeing the product.